mojzu/sso/manual/api/auth.md

 ##### Meta

 - `password_strength`: Password strength score by `zxcvbn`, null if scoring failed.
-- `password_pwned`: True if password detected by `haveibeenpwned.com`, null if request failed.
+- `password_pwned`: True if password detected by `haveibeenpwned.com`, null if request failed or feature disabled.

 ##### Data